Ask our team of design experts

 LAMPS PLUS Blog Policies

-Add an instant dash of style to your existing décor - simply by changing the lamp shades on your table lamps, floor lamps, chandeliers or fixtures!
-Our simple guide takes you through the steps to picking the style, fabric and color that's right for you.
+Add an instant dash of style to your existing décor - simply by changing the lamp shades on your lamps, chandeliers or fixtures!
+Our simple guide takes you through the process of how to buy a lamp shade - the steps to choosing a style, fabric and color that's right for you.

 A new shade can make a lamp look classy or simple, bigger or smaller, change it from traditional to contemporary, and add just the right amount of drama, flair or elegance.

 In general, a shade’s shape should follow the contour of a lamp.
 This isn’t a hard and fast rule, but it holds true in most cases.

 So, for example, if the base has curves, go with a curved shade shape.
 If a base is straight, choose a shade with straight edges, even if they’re angled.

 Lamps that incorporate round and square elements can take a square shade or a modified square shade.